BlackCapCoder/CodeChallenge/README.md

 That is, at any given time you can view a total of 3 levels that you haven't solved yet.

-That is, at any given time you can view a total of 3 levels that you haven't solved yet.

 ## About the implementation

 I am cheap so I don't want to pay for a server.
 Therefor, each level is encrypted with AES CRT 256- the key of course being the solution to the previous level.
 This ensures that the user cannot cheat and move on to later levels.